 The City of Santa Barbara built a desalination plant in response to the drought of 1986-91, which was completed in 1992 at a cost of \$34 million.
-The plant was barely used before the drought ended and it was put in long-term storage mode.
-In response to the current drought, the City is moving ahead with plans to reactivate the mothballed plant at a cost of at least \$55 million.
+The plant was used for three months before the drought ended and it was put in long-term storage mode.
+In response to the current drought, the City is moving ahead with plans to reactivate the mothballed plant at a cost of at least \$30 million.
 Once in operation, the plant would cost \$5 million to produce 3,125 acre-feet of water per year.
 At \$1,600 per acre-foot, desalination would be the most expensive source of water in the City's water supply portfolio.
-To pay for desalination, City water customers saw their first rate increase of 38% on average in July 2015, and will continue to pay higher rates for at least the next 10 years regardless of whether the rains return and desalinated water is no longer needed.